yenpin764/EGL301_Assignment1/README.md

 Enter 'cancel' to exit
 Enter the patient's name:
 ```
-7. The NRIC field require the format to be in T1234567P / S1234567D, following the actual format
+7. The NRIC field requires the format to be in T1234567P / S1234567D, following the actual format
 8. When the form is completed, a success dialog will be shown as follows
 ```
 ============================================